Ayope/marsa.ma/README.md

 >> 1.imports\
 >> 2.buyed fishes and fishing products\
 >> 3.market information (access market information such as price and products trends and demand)\
->> 4.List of subscribers and the amount of fish to deliver to them\

 > IV- the weather condition *both* for the fishport sea to help fisher plan his fishing trip *(freelance fishers only)*\
 > V- A list of his schedule fishing trips\